antoinech13/Steroid/README.md

 - description: display one of the first image of the sequence and show asteroids position at the begining and at the end of the sequence, plus boxes vertices, plus all object detected inside the boxe (BUT NOT ASTEROIDS)
 - input: (FLOAT) ofs: offset add to treshold to detect objects.
 To debug star passages, should be identic to the starPassageOfs parameter of the *start* method.

+***log(path, name = "log.txt)***

+- description: save a log.txt file containing informations on images not took into account because of bad detection, FWHM computed on each images and also images where star passages were detected.
+- input: (STRING) path of the directory (exemple: "/my/dir/"), (STRING) name of the file. by default it is set to "log.txt"

 </details>